Neil Simon Theatre: Facade

 The facade consists of two sections, which are connected to each other.
 The five-story-tall eastern section is wider and is symmetrical, containing the auditorium entrance.
 The western section, which contains the stage house, is six stories high.
 On the upper stories, the facade is made of red brick in English bond, with terracotta trim.
 The Neil Simon is one of a few Broadway theaters with a neo-Georgian facade, along with the Belasco Theatre, Hayes Theater, and Stephen Sondheim Theatre.
 This was done to create the impression that theater-goers were "entering the producer's home".
-When the Alvin was built, one critic said the exterior design had "an appearance in keeping with the dignity of its neighbor" across the street, now the Wilson.
+When the Alvin was built, one critic said the exterior design had "an appearance in keeping with the dignity of its neighbor" across the street, the Guild (now August Wilson) Theatre.

 Base

 In both sections, the base is made of rusticated blocks of terracotta, designed to resemble marble.
 On the eastern side of the ground-floor facade is a pair of recessed metal doors.
 The center of the auditorium facade contains two sets of metal-and-glass doors.
 Six doors to the east connect with the inner lobby, while eight doors to the west connect with the box office lobby; there is a modern marquee above these doors.
 In the stage-house section of the facade, there are several recessed doorways, including a stage door.
 A horizontal frieze with panels and vertical grooves runs above the base.